hadley/adv-r/Functions.md

 ## Everything is a function call

 The previous example of redefining `(` works because every operation in R is a function call, even operations with special syntax are just a disguise for ordinary function calls.
 This includes infix operators like `+`, control flow operators like `for`, `if`, and `while`, subsetting operators like `[]` and `$` and even the curly braces `{`.
-This means that each of these pairs of statements are exactly equivalent (note that `\`` let you refer to functions or variables that have reserved or illegal names):
+This means that each of these pairs of statements are exactly equivalent.
+Note that `` ` ``, the backtick, lets you refer to functions or variables that have reserved or illegal names:

 ```R
 x + y